tjohnston-softdev/aurion-assessment-2110/instructions.md

 We would like to see:

-* How did you plan and design your approach
+* How you planned and designed your approach.
 * Written code.
 * Test results.